 *** Specialties ***

-I specialize in classical and baroque, as well as rock, Celtic fiddle, and other alternative styles.
+I specialize in classical music, as well as rock, Celtic fiddle, and other alternative styles.

-I am a second violinist with the Florence Symphony Orchestra in Florence, South Carolina.
+I was a first violinist with the Florence Symphony Orchestra in Florence, South Carolina.

-I currently teach fifth and sixth grade orchestra.
-My students learn the basics of the instruments, music theory, music history, and techniques required to help them mature as people and musicians.
+I taught fifth and sixth grade orchestra.
+My students learned the basics of the instruments, music theory, music history, and techniques required to help them mature as people and musicians.